monsoonmaelstrom/book2/book2.md

 Davy heaves the door shut, metal groaning in protest as he does, finally dropping a pin into the hasp to secure the door behind us.
 “We should be fine in here for a while if everyone who knows how to dim their energy meridians does so.”

 “What did you do?”
-Amelia asks looking at me.
+Amelia asks, looking at me.

 “I, uh, hope you guys didn’t have anything valuable in the flats,” I say by way of explanation as I look from Gavin to Giorgi.